SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 * The app is using the Cloud Foundry Redis service to store session data.
 As a result, the session data is available to all running instances of the app.
 * The `session handle` that is stored in the Session Cookie sent down to the browser along with the data that is stored in the Session in Redis has been encrypted using keys that are now stored in the key ring which is also stored in the Cloud Foundry Redis service.
-* When you scale the app to multiple instances the same keyring will be used by all instances of the app and therefore the `session handle` and the Session data can be decrypted by any instance of the application.
+* When you scale the app to multiple instances the same key-ring will be used by all instances of the app and therefore the `session handle` and the Session data can be decrypted by any instance of the application.

 ### 3.1.7 Understand Sample